Spring decor ideas – 24 beautiful ways you can decorate your home for spring

 'If you’re looking for a simple way to spruce up your interiors for springtime, try adding flowers,' suggests Karin Sun, textile veteran and founder of Crane & Canopy.
 'Whether it’s a bouquet of them or just a few picked from your garden, they are guaranteed to transform your room into a spring oasis.
 If you are unable to put flowers into your bedroom, try adding a throw pillow that has a flowery print instead.'

 Floral prints also bring the springtime feel to a home, so good spring decor ideas include flower-patterned accessories such as china, rugs, throw pillows and even towels.

 What are the best spring colors?

-Pastel tones such as pink, pale blue, lilac and soft green are associated with spring, as they reflect the flowers and blossom you'll see outside.
-Karin Sun is also a big fan of yellow.
+Pastel tones such as pink, pale blue, lilac, and soft green are associated with spring, as they reflect the flowers and blossoms you'll see outside.
+Karin Sun from Crane & Canopy is also a big fan of yellow.

 'The color yellow symbolizes the sun and can be seen in a variety of spring flowers.
 It also brings a happy feeling into the home with its bright hue, which is exactly what we want for spring,' she says.
 'If you want to make a bold statement, use a yellow duvet or quilt.
 If you’re looking for something subtle, a yellow throw pillow.